wincent/git-cipher/PROTOCOL.md

 6. Derive a 256-bit (32-byte) encryption key from the passphrase and salt using the `scrypt` derivation function and default parameters[^scrypt].
 At this point the passphrase and salt are discarded.
 7. Repeat steps 2 through 4 to produce a 256-bit (32-byte) authentication key.
 8. Generate a 256-bit (32-byte) salt using a CSPRNG.
 9. If we're performing this set-up for the first time, we will produce a file containing the new secrets.
-If we already have secrets by are wishing to re-encrypt them in order to change the set of GPG keys which have access to them, we use the existing secrets (previously made available with a call to `git-cipher unlock`).
+If we already have secrets but are wishing to re-encrypt them in order to change the set of GPG keys which have access to them, we use the existing secrets (previously made available with a call to `git-cipher unlock`).
 Construct a JSON representation of the authentication key, the encryption key, the salt, and a couple of additional fields, then encrypt it using `gpg` and commit the result to the repository at `.git-cipher/secrets.json.asc`.
-The additional fields are not required for encryption or decryption, and are merely informative; they are `version`, a positive integer describing the version of this PROTOCOL document that the implementation used to produce the file, and `url`, a link to the document.
+The additional fields are not required for encryption or decryption, and are merely informative; they are `version`, a positive integer describing the version of this PROTOCOL document that the implementation used to produce the file, and `url`, a link to the document describing the protocol.
 10. Use `git config filter.git-cipher.clean <command>` and `git config filter.git-cipher.smudge <command>` to configure the repo to use `git-cipher` to transparently encrypt and decrypt files.
 The exact `<command>` that will be configured depends on whether `git-cipher` is running from a local checkout (in which case, the command will be an absolute path pointing at the local copy) or from a global install running out of `$PATH` (in which case it will either be `git cipher clean` or `git cipher smudge`).
 11. Install pre-commit hook to report problems if unencrypted plain-text has been staged.